jro31/jethro-codes/_articles/my-story.md

 That took me back to Laos, coinciding with the Vang Vieng rocket festival, which is as much of a health and safety nightmare as it sounds.

-The logic is that if they fire rockets high enough, it'll piss off God and in response he'll make it rain, and that'll start of the wet season.
+The logic is that if they fire rockets high enough, it'll piss off God and in response he'll make it rain, and that'll start the wet season.

 So everyone in town, while very, very drunk, is carrying around homemade rockets that quite literally fire over mountains.
 It's madness, but it did make for a good party.